precice/preeco-orga/guidelines/guidelines-adapters.md

 ## An adapter example

-The OpenFOAM adapter currently reaches Bronze level conformity, even if it already satisfies many of the higher-level criteria.
+The OpenFOAM adapter conforms to the preCICE best practices and fulfills many of the additional criteria.

 Metadata: